I am a management professional who likes to search for obscure facts about famous people throughout history and film.

-2. She Was a Chain Smoker
+1. She Was a Chain Smoker

 One of the reasons was her prerogative as First Lady.
 If she told people not to take a photo, then no photograph was taken.
 She also made sure that people didn't refer to her habit in print, either.
 When William Manchester was writing The Death of a President, he made a reference to Jackie at Parkside Hospital fishing a cigarette out of her purse.
-It was one of many passages Jackie insisted that he cut out of the final draft.
+It was one of many passages she insisted that he cut out of the final draft.

 Those who knew her, though, were well aware of her habit.
-Lyndon Johnson, for example, always made sure that the LBJ Ranch was well-stocked with Salems -- Mrs. Kennedy's brand of choice -- whenever she visited.
+Lyndon Johnson, for example, always made sure that the LBJ Ranch was well-stocked with Salems—Mrs. Kennedy's brand of choice—whenever she visited.

 After she married Aristotle Onassis, Jackie became a bit less protective of her image, but she still smoked, often with the aid of a cigarette holder.
-She only quit at the request of her daughter Caroline, after having been diagnosed in early 1994 with non-Hodgkins' lymphoma.
-Sadly, it was too little too late.
-She died in May of that year at age 64.
+She only quit at the request of her daughter Caroline after having been diagnosed in early 1994 with non-Hodgkin's lymphoma.

 3. She Was a Civil War Buff